 Additionally, I encourage you to provide your students with the opportunity to address their emotions throughout their workday.
 If they feel overwhelmed, allow them to step away from their environment for a moment and address their feelings – without fear of being reprimanded.
 This goes for those working or studying virtually as well.
 Otherwise, suppressing emotions during our day could lead to tension and conflict among colleagues, classmates, and family members, and affect morale and productivity.

 Mindfulness is another great strategy for regulating our emotions.
 According to the Mayo Clinic, mindfulness is “a type of meditation in which you focus on being intensely aware of what you’re sensing and feeling in the moment, without interpretation or judgement.”
 Essentially, mindfulness is an effective way of resetting our brains, or giving them a break, by way of solely focusing on physical sensations and not giving into deep thought.
 After a mindfulness session, many people feel calmer and more relaxed.

-Since one of the most difficult things someone can do is ask for help, it’s important that your employees and students are aware and feel comfortable with the resources available to them.
-In addition to email campaigns, posters, and infographics, I encourage you to verbally remind your employees and students that their Employee & Student Assistance Programs are great resources for them to access to support them with the challenges that today’s world has presented.
-More importantly, ensure that you have an open-door policy that allows your employees and students to actively seek support or accommodations.
+Since one of the most difficult things someone can do is ask for help, it’s important that your students are aware and feel comfortable with the resources available to them.
+In addition to email campaigns, posters, and infographics, I encourage you to verbally remind your students that their Student Assistance Programs are great resources for them to access to support them with the challenges that today’s world has presented.
+More importantly, ensure that you have an open-door policy that allows your students to actively seek support or accommodations.